 Have a cold or a fever

 Have had recent ear surgery or injury

 Precautions to take

-The best way to avoid side effects and complications of HBOT is to be treated in a hospital setting with trained medical staff.
-There are a very limited number of health care providers in the U.S. who are board-certified in the field.
-The health care provider directing your therapy should have special training from the Undersea and Hyperbaric Medical Society.
+The best way to avoid side effects and complications of HBOT is to be treated by certified and trained medical staff.
+Not many healthcare providers in the U.S. are board-certified in the field.
+The healthcare provider directing your therapy should have special training from the Undersea and Hyperbaric Medical Society.
 Ask to see his or her certificate of completion for the course.